 There’s a good chance that you’re dehydrated.
 How do I know that?
 Because it’s been estimated that somewhere around 70-75% of American Adults are living with chronic mild dehydration.
 You might think, “Naw, I’m not dehydrated!”
 But would you even know?
 The problem with chronic mild dehydration is that our bodies learn to survive in that state, and it can take up to two weeks of consistent proper hydration before your body starts to actually feel all the positive affects — both physical and mental.

 That’s right, buddy.
 Dehydration actually impacts you mentally before it starts to impact you physically.
-Just a 2% deficit in your hydration results in measurable cognitive loss.
+Just a 1-5% deficit in your hydration results in a measurable cognitive loss.
 Feeling foggy?
 Afternoon slump?
 Trouble concentrating?
 Not feeling creative?
 Lacking motivation?
 Feeling stuck?
 No energy?
 All of these are potential side effects of dehydration.
 Here’s my promise to you: once you successfully go two weeks hydrated, and you start to feel your brain wake up and function on all cylinders, you won’t even need this list anymore because you’ll never consider going back to that dehydrated life.
 Promise!
 So, what is it that keeps you from drinking a little water throughout the day?
 Let’s look at some common complaints and potential solutions:

 - I don’t like the taste of water.
 Did you know that dehydration can cause bad breath?
 It might not be the taste of water you dislike…it might literally be the taste of your own mouth.
 Water should be quite flavorless, so if you fall into this camp look no further than your dehydrated saliva.
 Power through, knowing that within a day or two the water (ahem, your mouth) might taste better…or try infusing your water with fruit or herbs.
 Are you confident that it’s not that?
 Then consider the other beverages you drink.
-Are they high in sugar or artifical flavor?
-If so, of course water is going to taste boring or maybe even a little weird, in fact, but it might be all in your head and not so much your tastebuds (check out the book The Dorito Effect for more about how artifical flavorings are impacting our brains and bodies).
+Are they high in sugar or artificial flavor?
+If so, of course water is going to taste boring or maybe even a little weird, but it might be all in your head and not so much your tastebuds (check out the book The Dorito Effect for more about how artificial flavorings are impacting our brains and bodies).

 There ya have it!
 5 common excuses I hear for not drinking more water, and potential solutions to help you get on your way to Hydration Station.
 Want my free Weekly Water Tracker?
 Click below, or head over to my Etsy Shop to see my other products (and take 10% off your order with code HONEY at checkout).